Hyuchia/Corpse/README.md

 # Aegis Framework: Ikaros

-Aegis is a simple and easy to use framework for web development.
-With a minimalistic aproach Aegis saves you from dependency hell and provides you with an awesome environment which will let you focus on what's important: Your Project.
+Aegis is a simple but powerful framework for both new and experienced developers that aims to be as minimal as it can get while keeping the features you need to create an amazing site or application.

 Ikaros is the PHP flavor of Aegis.